GPO telephones: Types 121 and 150

-Type 150

-The 100 series, 'candlestick' two-piece telephone is now a collectible item.
-This one is a Tele.
-150L circa 1929 and is a poor example since the original black finish has been stripped to reveal the brass.
-The bell receiver was originally coated in a black vulcanised rubber (Vulcanite) and the remaining brass work had a black oxide finish.
-The dial is also later, the original number 10 dial would also have been finished in black oxide on copper.
+The Type 150 'candlestick' two-piece telephone is now a collectible item.
+The bell receiver was originally coated in a black vulcanised rubber (Vulcanite) and the remaining brass work had a black oxide finish (In the photo the original black finish has been stripped to reveal the brass; the dial is also later, the original number 10 dial would also have been finished in black oxide on copper.)
 The L denotes an alphanumeric (rather than number only) dial plate.
 The dial uses a slipping cam Rotary dial - distinct from the CB (central battery) version - which was without any dial and relied entirely upon connection via the operator.
 The transmitter (microphone) was of a very poor, carbon granule construction, which absorbed moisture and required regular replacement.
 However, the low cost ensured that this transmitter would continue to be used for many years to come.
 In contrast, the twin coil and diaphragm receiver was of very good quality, indeed.

-The Tele.
-150, like its successor the Tele.
-162, was actually only the 'front end' of the telephone.
+The Type 150, like its successor the Type 162, was actually only the 'front end' of the telephone.
 Containing only the transmitter, receiver and switch hook assembly; the entire electrical telephone circuitry was contained within an accompanying magneto bell set.
 This was initially the wooden cased version shown or the later, compact, Bakelite, Bell set 25.